FireAcademy/docs-fireacademy-io/grants.md

 ## How to apply?

 Decided to apply?
 That's great!
 This 'company' is currently ran by one person, so there's no need to be formal or present a 100-page proposal.
 Just drop [yakuh1t0](https://twitter.com/yakuh1t0) a message explaining what you're building and why you want/need the grant.
-Established projects can just ask for it.

 An estimate of your weekly or monthly requests would be greatly appreciated, but is not needed.